eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   verify the identity of the EUDI Wallet User in compliance with LoA high requirements,

--   issue PID to the EUDI Wallet in a harmonized common format, and
+-   issue PID to the EUDI Wallet in a harmonised common format, and

 -   make available information for Relying Parties to verify the validity of the PID.